 Action ID Pillar Action Lead City Department Timeframe Measure T -5 Increase zero-emiss ion vehicle (ZEV) adoption by businesses to 10% by 2030 and 80% by 2045.
 T-5.1 Structural Change Work with stakeholders to develop and implement a plan for City-supported accelerated fleet electrification.
 As part of the plan, identify opportunities for accelerated fleet electrification and promote ZEV/EV adoption within business fleets.
 Public Works - Transportation Division Public Works - Environmental Services Division 2028 T-5.2 Funding Identify incentives for accelerated business fleet electrification and communicate that information to local businesses.
 Public Works - Transportation Division Public Works - Environmental Services Division 2026 T-5.3 Education Engage with local employers and business fleet owners in the City to identify opportunities for accelerated fleet conversion to ZEV/EV.
 Provide information on the requirements of the Advanced Clean Fleets rule and available funding sources for fleet replacements (e.g., LCFS, Clean Truck and Bus Voucher).
 Public Works - Transportation Division Public Works - Environmental Services Division 2026 T-5.4 Partnership Develop and maintain a collaborative of stakeholders (e.g., local major employers, commercial business) to lead the creation of best practices and the pursuit of funding for ZEV/EV infrastructure as well as public and private zero-emission business vehicle fleets.
-Public Works - Transportation Division Public Works - Environmental Services Division 2026 T-5.5 Feasibility Studies Conduct an investigation of business vehicle fleets in Hayward and identify employers and businesses subject to the Advanced Clean Fleets rule as well as those to target for accelerating ZEV/EV adoption.
-Public Works - Transportation Division Public Works - Environmental Services Division 2029 Measure T -6 Transition 15% of of ff-road equipment to zero-emission by 2030 and 80% by 2045 T-6.1 Structural Change Support and enforce CARB's regulations requiring most newly manufactured small off-road engines such as those found in leaf blowers, lawn mowers, and other equipment to be zero emission starting in Model Year 2024.
+Public Works - Transportation Division Public Works - Environmental Services Division 2026 T-5.5 Feasibility Studies Conduct an inventory of business vehicle fleets in Hayward and identify employers and businesses subject to the Advanced Clean Fleets rule as well as those to target for accelerating ZEV/EV adoption.
+Public Works - Transportation Division Public Works - Environmental Services Division 2029 Measure T -6 Transition 15% of of ff-road equipment to zero-emission by 2030 and 80% by 2045 T-6.1 Structural Change Support and promote CARB's regulations requiring most newly manufactured small off-road engines such as those found in leaf blowers, lawn mowers, and other equipment to be zero emission starting in Model Year 2024.
 Phase 2 of the regulations will be implemented in Model Year 2028, when the emission standards for generators and large pressure washers will be zero.
-Public Works - Transportation Division Public Works - Environmental Services Division 2024 and ongoing
+In addition, work with Hayward Chamber of Commerce to disseminate information regarding the regulation to impacted businesses (e.g., lawn equipment dealers, commercial landscapers, construction companies) and promote transition of equipment sales and equipment use to electric alternatives.
+Key Pillar: Education/Partnership Public Works - Transportation Division Public Works - Environmental Services Division 2024 and ongoing